01 of 06

 Making paper pinwheels is an extremely versatile craft!
 It is easy enough that children can make it with little supervision and lovely enough to add some whimsy to any event you are planning to DIY some decor for.
-This craft can be made with recycled paper, or pre-selected craft paper if you are working with a particular color palette for an event.
+This original fidget spinner can be made with recycled paper, or pre-selected craft paper if you are working with a particular color palette for an event.

 If you have children, paper pinwheels are a great way for budding scientists to test and explore the power of breath and air!
 The stronger your breath, the faster they will spin.
 As a parent/educator, allow these pinwheels to provide STEM support while you talk to kids about wind turbines, windmills, and renewable energy.

 If you do not have children, making these pinwheels is an excellent DIY project for decorating baby showers, adding a fun touch to a brunch buffet, and could even be a lovely addition to a wedding.Continue to 2 of 6 below.

 Continue to 3 of 6 below.